joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

-Notice that in this case, the pixel itself has no effect on the final value of the pixel displayed in that location on the final image—only the value of the pixel to the right is used to determine the pixel’s resulting value.
+Notice that in this case, the pixel itself has no effect on the final value of the pixel displayed in that location on the final image—only the value of the pixel to the right is used to determine the pixel's resulting value.

 In ActionScript, you create the matrix as a combination of an Array instance containing the values and two properties specifying the number of rows and